‘Avengers: Endgame’ Theory — Thanos Will Destroy The Stones

 When it comes to the Power Stone, depending on what point in time the Avengers end up at, it’ll either be on Xandar or Morag, both of which seem to appear in the second full-length trailer for the clip.
 The Soul Stone will still be on Vormir, with the Time Stone also safe on Earth.

-To see how it all plays out, check out Avengers: Endgame premieres on April 26.
+To see how it all plays out, check out Avengers: Endgame, which premieres on April 26.